3 Questions Insurers Should Ask About Migrating CCM to the CloudLast updated: June 9, 2023 | 4 min read

 But before you jump into modernizing and migrating to a cloud-based CCM system, consider what your reasons are for transitioning.
 It’s important to make sure you have the right goals in place to gain a broader strategic value.

 2. Are You Ready for Cloud-Based CCM?

-Once you’ve determined your need for cloud-based CCM and considered the benefits, ask yourself ‘when is the best time to migrate?’
+Once you’ve determined your need for cloud-based CCM, ask yourself ‘when is the best time to migrate?’.
 This will be unique for each insurer as IT stack, cloud experience, and overall organizational view of the cloud will impact your decision.

 First, you must address any concerns or challenges your team or organization faces with a CCM migration.